gh-abhay/gogogo/README.md

 # gogogo
-:D Spoof GPS; simulate transit. :ghost: Just tell where you would like to Go.
+Spoof GPS; simulate transit. :ghost: Just say where would you like to Go. :ghost: